mpiorowski/sgsg/README.md

 We are also adding **SCALABILITY** to the mix with the usage of [Fly.io](https://fly.io/) and [Turso](https://turso.tech/).

 Also, this is not the next **dev** template.
-It has everything you need to push it to production: Nginx configuration, Docker deployments, GitHub Actions, Grafana logging, etc.
+It has everything you need to push it to production: Docker deployments, GitHub Actions, Grafana logging, etc.

 ## Alternative